 In most cases, the Tribunal will tell you the decision on the day of the hearing.

 How will I know when a hearing is coming up?

 The treating psychiatrist is asked to write a Clinical Report, and to make sure you have had an opportunity to read the report and understand what is said in the report before the hearing.
-You may write down your views about your Involuntary Treatment Order or Forensic Order and what is said in the doctor’s report, and send it to the Tribunal or give it to the Tribunal panel at the hearing.
+You may write down your views about your Treatment Authority or Forensic Order and what is said in the doctor’s report, and send it to the Tribunal or give it to the Tribunal panel at the hearing.